...

 This step depends on the type of van you have.
 The lift will cover a considerable part of the vehicle space if it is an old model van.
 No need for floor measurements in this step.

 Start by removing all the interior parts of the van.
 Remove the bolts that hold the seats with a wrench or angle driver.
-If your van has floor control buttons, the easier for you to gut it.
+If your van has floor control buttons, it’s easier for you to get it.

 If you’re working in a garage space, you’ll have to ensure you have adequate space for the seats.